ValeriaeWasTaken/Material-UI-Reborn/README.md

 Dawntrail support of https://github.com/Sevii77/ffxiv_materialui_accent

 > [!NOTE]
-> The converstion from standalone penumbra modpack to aetherment might potentially break a couple things
+> The conversion from standalone penumbra modpack to aetherment might potentially break a couple things
 > Feel free to report any issues to TacoVFX "ember" on discord or put up an issue on this page

 ### Installation